JikoUnderscore/SpriteSheetPacker/README.md

 ## USEGE:

 Add the frames of a animation useing `Add images` button.
-If used correctly, each row will be a separate animation.
+If used correctly, each line(row) of the image will be a separate animation.